 We’ve endured five years of bombardment by a flood of lies and hate.
-Our Saul banned melody from the royal palace.
 Discordant Twitter chants have worked us over, and truth has been debased.
-Our politics was like a car horn that’s always blaring.
+Our politics was like a car horn that was always blaring.
 Or you could say, angry heavy metal turned to 11.
-We heard Saul in our ear, and we watched his defenders do verbal gymnastics.
-We heard Saul haters, but no David lovers.
 I need my imagination healed.
 We all do.

 The biblical psalms often refer to enemies and taunting.
 Most of us have not been threatened directly by physical enemies.
 But anyone who daily listens to political discourse and cultural celebrations feels the reverberations of noise, cynicism, and sentimentality.
 We were screeched at and preached at.
 Some of us tried to retreat into private personal devotions.
 Some took sides in mean-spirited partisan political liturgies.